leshkinski/keda-scaler-test/README.md

 A Kubernetes cluster is also required to run these tests.
 [Minikube](https://minikube.sigs.k8s.io/docs/) is an easy way to deploy a cluster on your computer if you don't have access to a cluster.

+Once you have a cluster, install Keda.
+See [this](https://keda.sh/docs/2.6/deploy/#install) page for details.

 ## Running the Tests

 Ensure your kubectl context is set to the cluster to test against and run: